 That claim is made for the F8U/F-8 Crusader in the subtitle of Bill Spidle's excellent book on its development (see yesterday's post).
-Some might quibble with that (many think it was the F4D Skyray if the definition is restricted to supersonic in level flight) so I undertook to determine which airplane had supersonic bragging rights.
+Some might quibble with that (many think it was the F4D Skyray if the definition is restricted to supersonic in level flight) so I undertook to determine which airplane had bragging rights from that standpoint.

 After World War II, the Navy embarked on an ambitious program to develop high-performance swept-wing jet fighters, contracting for the Vought F7U-1 Cutlass, Douglas F4D Skyray, Grumman F10F Jaguar, and McDonnell F3H Demon.
 All were intended to have afterburning engines and be supersonic, at least in a dive.
 The F4D was expected to be supersonic in level flight.

 There is no question in my mind that XF7U-1 BuNo 122474 was the first U.S. Navy fighter to break the sound barrier, albeit in a dive and then only to Mach 1.006, on 21 June 1950.
 And that was with the aid of afterburning.

 It was only capable of about Mach 0.9 in level flight.
 The thrust required as you approach Mach 1, the speed of sound (which varies with air temperature) is significant as depicted, approximately, in this illustration.